SemihKC94/SemihKC94/README.md

 **Name:** Semih Kubilay <br>
 **Pronouns:** He / him <br>
-**About me:** I have experience in Unity for 9 years, here and there with small groups or small companies.
-I'm interested in Hyper-Casual games genre for nine or ten months.
+**About me:** I have experience in Unity for 10 years, here and there with small groups or small companies.
+I'm interested in Hyper-Casual games genre for 2.5 years.
 I continue to improve myself on this road.

 # About Me
 Hi, all!
 My name is Semih Kubilay and i am from Turkey.
 I'am a mechanical engineering student but I'm not good with school so i decided to build my career on game development.

- I started using Unity about 9 years ago when I started working to learn things for myself.
+ I started using Unity about 10 years ago when I started working to learn things for myself.
 I really enjoy using Unity and feel very lucky to be able to use it professionally and still have so much to learn.

 # Contact